 - 7. Create an outward-facing school which works with other schools, organisations and the local community, in a climate of mutual challenge, to champion best practice and secure excellent achievements for all pupils.
 Build a school culture and curriculum based on Gospel values, the teaching of Jesus Christ and the Catholic Church, which take account of the richness and diversity of the school's communities. - 8.
 Develop effective relationships with fellow professionals, colleagues in other public services, parents/carers and the parish community to improve academic and social outcomes for all pupils. - 9.
 Challenge educational orthodoxies in the best interests of achieving excellence, harnessing the findings of well-evidenced research to frame self-regulating and self-improving schools. - 10.
 Shape the current and future quality of the teaching profession through high quality training and sustained professional development of all staff. - 11.
-In the context of the school's Jesuit mission and identity, model entrepreneurial and innovative approaches to school improvement, leadership and governance, confident of the vital contribution of internal and external accountability. - 12.
+In the context of the school's Catholic ethos, model entrepreneurial and innovative approaches to school improvement, leadership and governance, confident of the vital contribution of internal and external accountability. - 12.
 Inspire and influence others, within and beyond schools, to believe in the fundamental importance of education in young people's lives and to promote the value of education especially within a Catholic context.

 This job description forms part of the contract of employment of the person appointed to the post.
-It reflects the position at the present time only and may be reviewed in negotiation with the employee in the future.
-The appointment is subject to the current conditions of employment in the School Teachers' Pay and Conditions Document as they relate to Headteacher.
+It reflects the position at the present time only and may be reviewed in negotiation with the employee in the